Animals (2014 film)

-Animals is a 2014 American romantic drama film directed by Collin Schiffli and starring David Dastmalchian and Kim Shaw.
-The film is produced by Mary Pat Bentel, David Dastmalchian, Collin Schiffli, and Chris Smith.
-The film follows a couple (David Dastmalchian, Kim Shaw), who are living in a broken car and scam strangers to support their heroin addiction.
+Animals is a 2014 American romantic drama film directed by Collin Schiffli and written by David Dastmalchian.
+The film stars Dastmalchian and Kim Shaw as a couple living in a broken car who scam strangers to support their heroin addiction.
 When their misadventures turn from bad to worse, the young lovers must decide if true love can prevail in the face of all else.

 Plot

-Jude (David Dastmalchian) and Bobbie (Kim Shaw) are a young couple that exist somewhere between homelessness and fantasy.
-Both struggle with and enable each other's intravenous heroin dependency, spending most of their time trying to score drugs.
+A college-educated, middle-class young man named Jude and his girlfriend Bobbie exist somewhere between homelessness and fantasy.
+Both struggle with and enable each other's heroin addiction, spending most of their time trying to score drugs.
 Sleeping in their dilapidated car or seedy Chicago motel rooms, they survive by shoplifting and committing low-level scams to scrounge up enough cash to stay one step ahead of their debilitating addiction.
+As the couple's plight becomes increasingly dire, they are ultimately forced to face the reality of their situation.
+Jude is involuntarily admitted into a mental hospital to detox, leaving Bobbie to fend for herself through her withdrawal symptoms.

-Throughout the film, the viewer gets some background about the two protagonists.
-Jude is a college-educated, middle-class young man completely consumed by his heroin dependency.
-Bobbie is originally from Missouri where her mother and intermittent opioid-abusing stepfather (who is also a physician) both still reside.
-As the couple’s plight becomes increasingly dire, they are ultimately forced to face the reality of their situation.
-Jude is involuntarily admitted into a mental hospital to detox, leaving Bobbie to fend for herself through withdrawal.
-Unable to see each other, she starts sleeping in the parking lot of the hospital that is treating Jude.
-The hospital security guard, Albert (John Heard), quickly discovers Bobbie, and she befriends him.
-Initially, Bobbie's plan is to wait for Jude to be released from the hospital so that they can be reunited.
-However, Albert's earlier suggestion for Bobbie to call her mother for help eventually convinces her.
-She makes arrangements to go back home knowing she and Jude may be separated forever.
+Unable to see Jude, Bobbie starts sleeping in the parking lot of Jude's hospital.
+She is quickly discovered by hospital security guard Albert, who befriends her.
+Her initial plan is to wait for Jude to be released from the hospital so that they can be reunited, but Albert's earlier suggestion for Bobbie to call her mother for help eventually convinces her to do that instead.
+She makes arrangements to go back home, knowing she and Jude may be separated forever.

-The film ends with Jude about to be discharged, and the hospital finally allows Bobbie visitation.
-They embrace while Bobbie explains to Jude that her intention is to stay with her mother and stepfather in Missouri.
-She tells Jude that her mother expressly stipulated she cannot take him with her.
-Jude and Bobbie find themselves at a crossroads, and they decide to part ways hoping to stay clean.
+Jude is eventually about to be discharged, and the hospital finally allows Bobbie visitation.
+They embrace while Bobbie explains to Jude that her intention is to stay with her mother and intermittently drug-abusing stepfather (who is also a doctor) in Missouri, and that her mother directly stated that Jude cannot join them.
+Jude and Bobbie find themselves at a crossroads, and decide to part ways hoping to stay drug-free.